mumbleskates/bilrost/README.md

 This can make the data much more compact than "schemaless" encodings like JSON, CBOR, etc., without sacrificing its extensibility: new fields can be added, and old fields removed, without necessarily breaking backwards compatibility with older versions of the encoding program.
-In the typical "expedient" decoding mode, any field not in the message schema is ignored when decoding, so if fields are added or removed over time the fields that remain in common will still be mutually intelligible between the two versions of the schema.
+In the typical "relaxed" decoding mode, any field not in the message schema is ignored when decoding, so if fields are added or removed over time the fields that remain in common will still be mutually intelligible between the two versions of the schema.
 In this way, Bilrost is very similar to [protobuf][pb].
 See also: [Design philosophy](
 #design-philosophy), [Comparisons to other encodings](